 Tennessee State Parks

 Discover Tennessee’s natural, cultural and historic heritage.
-Our 56 state parks offer diverse and varied natural landscapes, family-friendly recreational activities, affordable and varied lodging accommodations, volunteer opportunities and hundreds of interpretive programs and events.
+Tennessee State Parks offer diverse and varied natural landscapes, family-friendly recreational activities, varied lodging accommodations, volunteer opportunities and hundreds of interpretive programs and events.
 There are 1100 miles of trails, 372 cabins, 36 campgrounds and over 80 waterfalls.

 Tennessee State Parks are open to the public seven days a week, year-round.
 There is no access fee charged, although there may be fees associated with certain activities.
 From the cypress swamps of the Mississippi River at Meeman-Shelby Forest to the rugged ridge tops and waterfalls of Fall Creek Falls to the majestic mountains of Roan Mountain we look forward to seeing you.
 Make your plans now to visit Tennessee State Parks!

 The Official Magazine of Tennessee State Parks